Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 I went further to import my data into my **POWER BI DESKTOP** work space and went ahead to transform my data.
 At the transform data page, I checked my column quality which was 100%, column distribution which showed that I had no empty rows or columns and column profile which gave a summary of my columns.
 I went further to add three conditional columns for Product count, Sales Performance Summary and Summary count.
 I created measures for **Average Order Sales, Revenue and Yearly Sales growth**.
 At the end of my analysis, I went ahead to create an interactive dashboard of 3pages.
 The first page showed the Sales Performance Overview, Page 2 showed sales trend and regional sales performsnce, page 3 showed product analysis.

 #### INSIGHTS AND RECOMMENDATION

+**Key Insights**
+- South region generated the highest revenue, **44%** of the total revenue was generated in the South.

+- Shoes are the top performing products by sales but second by quantity sold.

+- The highest revenue was generated in Feburary 2024.

+- The western region had the highest number of poor sales ie sales <20.

 The insights gotten at the end of the project, alongsides my recommendations will be given in details in the [DOCUMENTATION](#documentation) section.

 ### GUIDE